Home » Course » Sides

 Cook rice pilaf for 15-17 minutes.
 I like to check at the 15 minute mark.

-Once it’s done, add in defrosted mixed vegetables (I usually microwave it briefly) and give rice and vegetables a stir.
-Mixed vegetables is a great add in to the rice because mixed vegetables = easy peasy.
+Once it’s done, add in defrosted mixed vegetables (I usually microwave them briefly first) and give rice and vegetables a stir.
+Mixed vegetables is a great add-in to the rice because mixed vegetables = easy peasy.

 It’s a super easy ingredient, and it is after all, vegetables, which always makes me feel like I am putting good stuff in my tummy.
-Even if it is a few sprinkle of it over a large bed of rice.
+Even if it is just a few sprinkles of it over a large bed of rice.

-Fluff Mixed Vegetable Rice and remove from heat promptly.
+Fluff Mixed Vegetable Rice with a fork or rice paddle and remove from heat promptly.

 And that’s it!
 Serve rice and vegetables with your favorite protein, or enjoy it on its own!